github/opensource.guide/_articles/best-practices.md

 If you're looking for others to pitch in, start by asking around. @lmccart found that she could get other [p5.js](https://github.com/processing/p5.js) contributors to help each other, [instead of doing it all herself](https://medium.com/@kenjagan/what-does-open-source-even-mean-p5-js-edition-98c02d354b39#.chnjlag7p):

-> We had this contributor’s conference at Carnegie Mellon.
-Up to that point, I’d been saying, _“Yeah, anyone can be involved, you don’t have to have a lot of coding expertise, this is really important to me.”_ [But] that’s when I was really wondering: is this true, what I’ve been saying?
-There are gonna be 40 people who show up, and it’s not like I can sit with each of them, one at a time.
+> We had this contributor's conference at Carnegie Mellon.
+Up to that point, I'd been saying, _"Yeah, anyone can be involved, you don't have to have a lot of coding expertise, this is really important to me."_ [But] that's when I was really wondering: is this true, what I've been saying?
+There are gonna be 40 people who show up, and it's not like I can sit with each of them, one at a time.
 But people came together, and it just sort of worked.
 As soon as one person got it, they could teach their neighbor.

 If you need to step away from your project, either on hiatus or permanently, there's no shame in asking someone else to take over for you.
 If other people are enthusiastic about its direction, give them commit access or formally hand over control to someone else.
 If someone forked your project and is actively maintaining it elsewhere, consider linking to the fork from your original project.
 It's great that so many people want your project to live on!